-But Google Chrome has now made it easy for school kids, girl friends, work associates, family or friends to crack all passwords saved in Chrome in 5 seconds.
-Hackers on the other hand take a lot longer, some less successful than others.
+But Google Chrome has now made it easy for school kids, girlfriends, work associates, family or friends to crack all passwords saved in Chrome in 5 seconds.
+Hackers, on the other hand, take a lot longer, some less successful than others.

 Most non-technical users (which would be the vast majority of the population) don’t know you can access Chrome’s saved passwords in chrome/settings/passwords.

 Google Chrome is essentially allowing slightly technical users like school kids to easily view passwords, and neglecting to clearly warn the non-tech users of this vulnerability stating it will give the user a false sense of security.
-I was always under the impression avoiding a false sense of security entails informing the user about the “view password” function, rather than avoiding it.
+I was always under the impression of avoiding a false sense of security entails informing the user about the “view password” function, rather than avoiding it.